 Union forces occupied the city in 1862 - 1863 and built a ten mile ring of earthworks around the city (today's downtown).
 All works were destroyed by the Union as they relocated to Portsmouth in June 1863.
 They included:

-Fort Dix a square redoubt to the south on the east side of the Edenton (Whitemarsh) Road (Rt.
+Fort Dix a square redoubt to the south on the east side of the Edenton (Whitemarsh) Road (County Rt.
 642),

 Fort Union a square redoubt west of the Edenton Road, about halfway between Forts Dix and McClellan,